getpa/DockernizeEnvironment/README.md

 ***Why don't you dockernize?***

 # Dockernize Environment
-This package provides you the following commands which is run in Docker.
+This package provides you the following commands which run in Docker.

 - TexLive
   - latexmk